+NIST CSF

-Priority Investments CISA CPG NIST CSF Begin with a small number of Then, align investments with the Next, mature your posture by developing a cybersecurity plan that leverages prioritized investments.
-CISA Cybersecurity Performance Goals recommends agencies focus on: (CPGs).
-CPGs focus on: the NIS Cybersecurity Framework (CSF).
-The current framework outlines 108 Account Security Multifactor Authentication • Device Security subcategories to focus on.
-Education Law Patch Management • Data Security 2-d requires NYS educational agencies to Backups Management Governance and Training adopt a policy on data security and privacy • Exposure Management Vulnerability Management • that aligns with the NIST Cybersecurity • Incident Response Plans
+Next, mature your posture by developing a cybersecurity plan that leverages the NIST Cybersecurity Framework (CSF).
+The current framework outlines 108 subcategories to focus on.
+Education Law 2-d requires NYS educational agencies to adopt a policy on data security and privacy that aligns with the NIST Cybersecurity Framework.